 Our criminal practice includes the defense of clients accused of crimes such as DUI, traffic offenses, drug possession and trafficking charges, disorderly conduct, white collar offenses, domestic violence, shoplifting and theft crimes, assaults and batteries, burglary and robbery crimes, juvenile offenses, weapons charges, and violations of probation.
-Hence hiring a Criminal Defense Attorney Anthony in Florida caters all the possible dimensions of criminal defense, and will come up with the best possible solution.
+As your criminal defense attorney in Live Oak, FL, we cater to all possible dimensions of criminal defense, and will come up with the best solution for your case.

 How Do People Unintentionally Incriminate Themselves In A Pending Criminal Case?

-I would say that the biggest commonality is simply talking too much, people just tell the officer everything and they don’t need to and providing too much information.
-They need to know that they have a right to remain silent and they can invoke the right to an attorney and not state everything that’s on their mind.
-You have every right to not answer questions and incriminate yourself.
+Simply talking too much—people tell the officer everything when they don’t need to, and as a result, provide too much information.
+They need to know that they have a right to remain silent and that they can invoke the right to an attorney, but should not state everything that’s on their mind.
+You have the legal right to not answer questions and incriminate yourself.

 Every criminal case starts either with an arrest or a summons to appear in court.
 An arrest lands a person in jail.
 A summons orders a person to appear in court on a specified day.

-Arraignment – An arraignment is a court date when a judge informs the accused what the formal charges are.
+Arraignment – An arraignment is a court date on which a judge informs the accused as to what the formal charges are.
 This court date is usually about 30 to 45 days after the arrest.
-This is also where the accused makes an initial plea.
-If the accused has hired a criminal defense attorney prior to the arraignment the attorney will most likely waive his client’s appearance to the arraignment and enter a plea of not guilty on his behalf.
+This is also the time in which the accused makes an initial plea.
+If the accused has hired a criminal defense attorney in Live Oak, FL or other area, prior to the arraignment, the attorney will most likely waive his client’s appearance to the arraignment and enter a plea of not guilty on his behalf.

 Pretrial Motions and Hearings – Between the arraignment and the first pretrial hearing most of the defense motions need to be filed.
-The pretrial hearing is where the court wants to know whether the case will be set for trial, continued, or set for plea.
+The pretrial hearing is the time in which the court will want to know whether the case will be set for trial, continued, or set for plea.

 Discovery – Discovery is an ongoing obligation by both the state and the defendant to share evidence in preparation for trial.

-Plea Negotiations – Plea bargains are the result of complex negotiations in which defense attorneys must make careful strategic choices in balancing risk and reward.
-The reward may include pleading to a lesser charge and obtaining a lesser sentence, as compared with what might be the outcome not only at trial but also from a later plea offer if the case grows stronger and prosecutors find stiffened resolve.
+Plea Negotiations – Plea bargains are the result of complex negotiations in which defense attorneys make careful strategic choices in balancing risk and reward.
+The reward may include pleading to a lesser charge and obtaining a lesser sentence, as compared with what might be the outcome not only at trial but also from a later plea offer if the case grows stronger and prosecutors stiffen their resolve.

 Trial – We all have a right to a trial if we are accused by the state of committing a crime.
 The trial shall be conducted before a jury of our peers.